mighdoll/live-typescript/packages/live-typescript/README.md

 LiveTypescript works well in Docusaurus.

-The recommended approach is build (and test) your code examples in a separate vite/rollup package build, and then import the examples package into your documentation build.
+The recommended approach is to build (and test) your code examples in a separate vite/rollup package build, and then import the examples package into your documentation build.